fivequarters/fusebit.io/src/_blog/_posts/api-monitoring-and-alerting.md

 On the left, you can see the current status of the API (_Healthy_), and the timestamp of that health check.
 If your API is in a failed state, you will also see the duration of the current downtime period.

-On the right, you can see a histogram of the API health that eventually will show the last 24 hours' worth of health checks.
+On the right, you can see a histogram of the API health that eventually will show the last 24 hours' worth of health checks, which is how much of the result data is retained.
 The example above contains just a single measurement, but once you have been running this for 24 hours, you will see a more complete picture:

 ![Free API Health Monitoring And Alerting for Early Stage Startups](blog-health-1.png)